by P. Novakovic, MD

 PMS is the major cause of Sciatic Nerve Neuralgia (SNN).
 The sciatic nerve is composed of two nerves: the tibial nerve (the anterior portion of the L4-S3 spinal nerves) and the common peroneal nerve (the posterior portion of the L4-S2 spinal nerves).

-The sciatic nerve has several variants in its position in regard to the PM.
-Beaton and Anson (1938) in their classical study examined 2250 cadavers and found that sciatic nerve has the following major pathways in regard to the PM.
+The sciatic nerve’s position in relation to the PM varies.
+Beaton and Anson (1938), in their classical study, examined 2250 cadavers and found that the sciatic nerve has the following major pathways regarding the PM.

 1. In 85% of the population the sciatic nerve has the most common route when entire nerve exits the pelvis via the infrapiriformis recess, i.e. it is located below the PM (see Fig. 4 ‘a’).

-5. 1-2% of the population exhibit less frequently occurred pathways
+5. 1-2% of the population exhibit less frequently occurring pathways

 1 – common peroneal portion of the sciatic nerve